Bank of America Premium Rewards Credit Card Review

 - $95 annual fee, not waived first year.

-- Earn an additional 10% bonus points if you have a regular Bank of America checking or saving account; an additional 25% bonus points if you have a Gold tier BoA bank account or investment account ($20k or more in balance); 50% if Platinum tier ($50k or more in balance); 75% if Platinum Honors tier ($100k or more in balance).
+- If you have checking/savings/brokerage account in BoA or Merrill Edge: earn an additional 10% bonus points if you have a regular account; an additional 25% bonus points if you have a Gold tier ($20k or more in balance); 50% if Platinum tier ($50k or more in balance); 75% if Platinum Honors tier ($100k or more in balance).

 - $100 airline incidental credit per calendar year, you can use it on seat upgrade, baggage fees, lounge fees or inflight purchases.